William Pepperrell

-Sir William Pepperrell, 1st Baronet (27 June 1696 – 6 July 1759) was a British colonial merchant and soldier in colonial Massachusetts.
+Major-General Sir William Pepperrell, 1st Baronet (27 June 1696 – 6 July 1759) was an American merchant, politician and military officer.
 He is widely remembered for organizing, financing, and leading the 1745 expedition that captured the French fortress of Louisbourg during King George's War.
-He owned a number of enslaved people and was considered one of the wealthiest people in the British North American colonies.
+He owned a number of slaves and was one of the wealthiest people in the Thirteen Colonies.